curryenthusiast/Largest_regular_matrix/README.md

 2 0 0
 ```

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature`.
-3. Make your changes and commit them with clear and concise commit messages.
-4. Push your changes to your fork: `git push origin feature/your-feature`.
-5. Create a pull request from your fork's branch to the `main` branch of this repository.

 ## Issues

 If you encounter any issues with the program or have suggestions for improvements, please feel free to create an issue in the GitHub repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.